-How To File Bankruptcy Chapter 7
+How To File for Chapter 7 Bankruptcy

-In Alabama, the Bankruptcy Courts supervise the Bankruptcy Administrator rather than the United States Department of Justice Office of the U.S. Trustee (“the Trustee program”).
-The law and role of a panel trustee in a Chapter 7 case are basically the same in every state, regardless of whether the Bankruptcy Administrator or the United States Department of Justice Office of the U.S. Trustee is overseeing the panel trustee.
-The panel trustee is a liquidator.
+In Alabama, Bankruptcy Courts supervise the Bankruptcy Administrator rather than the United States Department of Justice Office of the U.S. Trustee.
+The law and role of a trustee in Chapter 7 cases are similar across all states, regardless of whether the Bankruptcy Administrator or the U.S. Trustee is overseeing the process.
+In this context, the trustee acts as a liquidator.

-Should I Liquidate Everything I own?
+Should I Liquidate Everything I Own?

 Before filing for Chapter 7, a bankruptcy lawyer would first verify that the lien on your vehicle was properly recorded under Alabama law to confirm that it is a valid publicly noticed lien.
 This is usually not a problem for the major auto lenders and major banks and credit unions.